DevRahimi/Rock-Paper-Scissors/README.md

 ##  :green_book: About

 This is a simple Rock, Paper, Scissors web game where the user plays against the computer (random move generator).
-I created this project to practice JavaScript and DOM manipulation, as well CSS styling, responsive design, and animations.
+I created this project to practice JavaScript and DOM manipulation, as well as CSS styling, responsive design, and animations.
 It was also my first project using JavaScript.

 ##  :zap: Usage